ThatGhostYT/Toronto/README.md

 ## Getting Started
 Download [Deno](https://deno.land/), which is an alternative JavaScript runtime to Node.

-Then, download this repository and use it as a template, don't touch any of the files besides `main.tor`.
+Then, download this repository and use it as a template, don't touch any of the files besides `main.toronto`.

 ### Comments
 To make a comment, use a `#` and then that entire line will be ignored.